|Nutritional Guidelines (per serving)|

-This recipe was developed for an Italian uncle who found later in life that he was allergic to dairy yet longed for a savory and creamy dairy-free turkey tetrazzini.
+This recipe was developed for an Italian uncle who found later in life that he was allergic to dairy, yet longed for a savory and creamy dairy-free turkey tetrazzini.
 Truly Italian comfort food at its best, this dish is beautiful, simple and a family favorite.
-This casserole can be assembled, covered and refrigerated up to four hours before baking.
-If you decide to do this, allow the tetrazzini to sit at room temperature for about fifteen minutes before baking.
+The casserole can be assembled, covered, and refrigerated up to four hours before baking.
+If you decide to do this, allow the tetrazzini to sit at room temperature for about 15 minutes before baking.

 - 1/2 cup white wine

-- 1/4 cup thyme (fresh leaves, plus more for garnishing)
+- 1/4 cup fresh thyme (plus more for garnishing)

 - 10 ounces pasta (such as linguini, spaghetti, or egg noodles)

 - 1 teaspoon salt (plus more to taste)

 Gather the ingredients and preheat the oven to 375 F.

 Lightly oil a medium-sized casserole dish and set aside.